Ellen's academic background in physics and music bring a balance of logic and creativity that you can depend on.

 I think you need to consider skill set and communication.

 Obviously you need someone with the skills to do the project in hand, but I wouldn't worry too much about someone having the exact experience.
 Often skills are transferrable from one project to the next and programmers love solving new problems.
 But general area is important.
 Do you need someone who can put together a whole website for a small business?
 Do you need a full-stack or back-end developer who get all the functionality working?
 Do you need someone with serious front-end dev skills to make your site look really snazzy?
 Do you need a mobile app developer?

-Being able to communicate well is vital though.
-There is no need to work with someone who makes no sense, makes things sound complicated or is hard to talk to because there are plenty of skilled programmers who are also good communicators.
+Being able to communicate well is vital.
+You don't want to work with someone who makes no sense, makes things sound complicated or is hard to talk to because there are skilled programmers who are also good communicators.
 So have a chat with them about the project.
 Do you feel listened to and understood?
 Do their responses make sense?

 I'd just started freelancing again and was working from home.
-I knew about The Skiff and was considering joining but then I had a meeting in the Skiff and liked it so much that I joined immediately.
+I knew about The Skiff and was considering joining.
+Then I had a meeting in the Skiff and liked it so much that I joined immediately.
 My environment is very important to me (part of my reason for freelancing).

-Personality types, mindset, mental and physical health, personal growth and healing, neuroscience, tribal fusion bellydance, Indian head massage, whatever I've been reading about lately...Visit Ellen's website Cowork with Ellen at The Skiff
+Tribal fusion bellydance, the HSP trait, whatever I've been reading about lately...Visit Ellen's website Cowork with Ellen at The Skiff